lluis-mv/Shallow-StrainPathMethod/README.md

 This code is distributed under BSD 3-Clause License.

-If you find it useful for your work, please cite as follows:
+If you find these codes useful for your work, please cite as follows:
 - Monforte, ....
 (2019) doi...